Vermont Historic Markers Highlight History, People and Places

 November 24, 2021

-In downtown Burlington, the state’s newest Vermont historic marker stands at the birthplace of the Green Mountain Club.
+Vermont historic markers are in every corner of the state—from Addison to Woodstock.
+The newest Vermont historic marker stands in Burlington at the birthplace of the Green Mountain Club.

 Of the nearly 300 Vermont historic markers across the state, the Green Mountain Club’s plaque is where James P. Taylor originally conceived of The Long Trail.
 Taylor founded the Green Mountain Club to bring his vision to life at a meeting at the Van Ness House, a hotel once located the corner of Main and St. Paul Streets in Burlington until it burned in 1951.